-The functioning of the Committee shall not prejudice the competence of the Commission under the Convention.
-The Committee and the Commission shall consult, without any delay, each other to avoid potentially overlapping competences in relation to compliance, inspection, or enforcement.
-In this regard, a draft solution between the two bodies shall be submitted to the Council for approval.
+The functioning of the Compliance Committee shall not prejudice the competence of the Commission under the Convention.
+The Compliance Committee and the Commission shall consult, without any delay, each other to avoid potentially overlapping competences in relation to compliance, inspection, or enforcement.
+In this regard, a draft [solution] [recommendation] agreed by the two bodies shall be submitted to the Council for approval.

-The Secretary-General shall provide administrative support to the Committee and the Chief Inspector.
+The Secretary-General shall provide administrative support to the Compliance Committee and the Chief Inspector.